stacksjs/stacks/README.md

 ## 📚 Utilizing the Built Libraries

-Because we optimize toward the development of easily reusable & composable component & function libraries, our primary intention is to always _keep it simple, yet configurable._
+Because Stacks optimizes the development of easily reusable & composable component & function libraries, the primary intention is to always _keep it simple, yet configurable._

 By default, Stacks realizes whether your Stack includes components, functions, and/or pages.
 Based on that determination, Stacks builds your outputs.